CUA - Drug Access Listing

 Enzalutamide (Xtandi) Astellas nmCRPC

-• (if applicable) have demonstrated a further rise in PSA, measured ≥6 weeks after discontinuing treatment with a first generation anti-androgen (e.g., bicalutamide)
+• (if applicable) have demonstrated a further rise in PSA, measured at least 6 weeks after discontinuing treatment with a first generation anti-androgen (e.g., bicalutamide)

-• CRPC is defined as 3 consecutive rises in PSA ≥1 week apart with the last PSA >2 mcg/L, during continuous ADTwith castrate testosterone levels (<1.7 nmol/L)
+*Castration-resistant prostate cancer is defined as 3 consecutive rises in PSA at least 1 week apart with the last PSA >2 mcg/L, during continuous ADT with castrate testosterone levels (<1.7 nmol/L)

-• If progression to mCRPC occurs during enzalutamide treatment for nmCRPC, abiraterone is funded as a treatment option
+If progression to metastatic castration-resistant prostate cancer (mCRPC) occurs during enzalutamide treatment for nmCRPC, abiraterone is funded as a subsequent treatment option in patients who are unable to tolerate or are not candidates for other therapeutic choices (i.e., chemotherapy)

-• If enzalutamide was discontinued in the nmCRPC setting (e.g., patient choice, intolerance) prior to the development of metastatic disease, either abiraterone or enzalutamide is funded as an option for treatment at the time of progression to mCRPC
+• If enzalutamide was discontinued in the nmCRPC setting (e.g., due to intolerance) prior to development of metastatic disease, abiraterone is funded as an option for treatment at the time of progression to mCRPC

 Enzalutamide (Xtandi) Astellas mCSPC